Tripathiji/text_mining/README.md

 Step 2: If you have ran every analysis in R.Script, Shiny should just load up when you "Run App" .
 It runs through the images in Global Environment created by R.script.

+If you are unable to download the app and run it then please visit https://adhishtripathiji.shinyapps.io/Hult_data_mining/ where the app is deployed and running on a Shiny server.

 Thank you